-Florian Zimmermann works as an Assistant Professor at the University of Bonn and the Institute on Behavior and Inequality.
+Florian Zimmermann works as a Professor at the University of Bonn and the Institute on Behavior and Inequality.
 He conducts research in behavioral, experimental and labor economics.
 Before joining briq, Florian spent four years at the University of Zurich as a Postdoctoral Researcher.
 He graduated with a PhD in economics from the University of Bonn after studying economics at the University of Mannheim and the University of California, Los Angeles.
 For his research, Florian was awarded the CESifo Prize in Behavioral Economics and was a runner-up for the Hillel-Einhorn Award by the Society for Judgment and Decision Making.

 Social interactions pervade daily life and thereby create an abundance of social experiences.
 Such personal experiences likely shape what we believe and who we are.
 In this paper, we ask if and how personal experiences from social interactions determine individuals’ inclination to trust others?
 We implement an experimental environment that allows us to manipulate prior social experiences—either being paid or not being paid by a peer subject for a task—and afterwards measure participant’s willingness to trust others.
 We contrast this situation with a control condition where we keep all aspects of the prior experiences identical, except that we remove the social dimension.
 Our key finding is that after positive social experiences, subjects’ willingness to trust is substantially higher relative to subjects who made negative social experiences.
 No such effect is obtained in the control condition where we removed the social aspect of experiences.
 Findings from a difference-in-difference analysis confirm this pattern.
 Our results cannot be explained by rational learning, income effects, pay-related mood, disappointment aversion and reference-dependence.
 Delving into the underlying mechanisms, we provide evidence that non-standard belief patterns are an important driver of experience effects.